USS ROOSEVELT DDG 80

 March 7, 2007 USS Roosevelt departerd Naval Station Mayport for a scheduled deployment.

-March 31, DDG 80 pulled into Tivat, Montenegro, for a brief port call.
-Arrived in Split, Croatia, on April 2.
+March 31, DDG 80 pulled into Tivat, Montenegro, for a brief port call; Inport Split, Croatia, from April 2-?.

 April 13, USS Roosevelt, commanded by Cmdr.
 John A. Carter, is currently participating in a National Atlantic Treaty Organization (NATO)-led exercise Noble Manta from April 12-22.
 The largest joint anti-submarine warfare exercise held annually in the Mediterranean Sea, Noble Manta 2007 involves 10 NATO countries which provide maritime patrol aircraft, surface and subsurface assets.

-July 28, USS Roosevelt moored outboard the USS Emory S. Land (AS 39) in La Maddalena, Italy, for a voyage repair availability period.
+June 12, USS Roosevelt anchored off the coast of Palma de Mallorca, Spain, for a liberty port visit; Moored outboard the USS Emory S. Land (AS 39) in La Maddalena, Italy, for a voyage repair availability period on July 28.

-August 28, USS Roosevelt departed homeport for a scheduled deployment as part of the Iwo Jima Expeditionary Strike Group.
+August 28, USS Roosevelt departed Mayport for a scheduled deployment.

-September 16, DDG 80 departed Dubrovnik, Croatia, after a four-day port visit.
+September 16, The Roosevelt departed Dubrovnik, Croatia, after a four-day liberty port visit.

-November 8, The Roosevelt is currently conducting Maritime Security Operations in the Arabian Gulf.
+November 8, The Roosevelt is currently underway in the Arabian Gulf for Maritime Security Operations (MSO); Transited the Suez Canal northbound on Feb.
+27, 2009.

-May 20, DDG 80 arrived in New York City, N.Y., to participate in 22nd Fleet Week New York.
+May 20, USS Roosevelt arrived in New York City, N.Y., to participate in the annual Fleet Week celebration.

-October 28, USS Roosevelt entered the dry-dock at Atlantic Marine Shipyard in Jacksonville, Fla., for a Drydocking Selected Restricted Availability (DSRA).
+October 28, DDG 80 entered the dry-dock at Atlantic Marine Shipyard in Jacksonville, Fla., for a Drydocking Selected Restricted Availability (DSRA).

 November 20, Cmdr.
 Robert B. Chadwick, II relieved Cmdr.
-Stanley O. Keeve, Jr., as CO of the Roosevelt during a change-of-command ceremony at the Helicopter Anti-Submarine Light Squadron Four Two (HSL-42) hangar at Naval Station Mayport.
+Stanley O. Keeve, Jr., as CO of the Roosevelt during a change-of-command ceremony at the Helicopter Anti-Submarine Light Squadron Four Two (HSL) 42 hangar on Naval Station Mayport.

-February 4, 2010 The guided-missile destroyer departed dry-dock and returned to Naval Station Mayport.
+February 4, 2010 The guided-missile destroyer undocked and moored in Naval Station Mayport.

-February 11, 2011 USS Roosevelt departed Naval Weapons Station Yorktown, Va., for a six-day friends and family cruise to Mayport.
+February 11, 2011 USS Roosevelt departed Naval Weapons Station Yorktown, Va., for a six-day friends and family cruise to Mayport; Underway for a Friends and Family Day Cruise on March 24.

 March 30, USS Roosevelt departed Naval Station Mayport for a scheduled deployment.

-April 14, The Roosevelt departed Naval Station Rota, Spain, after a three-day port call.
-Transited Suez Canal on April 20.
+April 14, The Roosevelt departed Naval Station Rota, Spain, after a three-day port call; Transited the Suez Canal on April 20.

 July 1, Cmdr.
 Robert S. Thompson relieved Cmdr.
-Robert B. Chadwick II as CO of the Roosevelt during a change-of-command ceremony aboard the ship.
+Robert B. Chadwick II as CO of DDG 80 during a change-of-command ceremony aboard the ship.

-August 5, USS Roosevelt arrived in Victoria, Seychelles, for a six-day port visit after 113 days at sea.
+August 5, USS Roosevelt arrived in Victoria, Seychelles, for a six-day liberty port visit after 113 consecutive days at sea.

 October 4, The guided-missile destroyer departed Port Louis, Mauritius, after a five-day port call.